Frequently Asked QuestionsHome > Frequently Asked Questions

 Yes.
 Since 2002, names have been publicized of all clergy removed from ministry by the Archdiocese of Detroit because of credible claims of sexual abuse of minors.
 A current list is available on the archdiocesan website.
 Since 2014, the names of deceased priests, against whom an allegation is deemed posthumously credible, have also been listed.

-Yes.
-As part of the investigative process, all priests against whom an allegation of sexual misconduct is found by the Review Board to be credible – to have a semblance of truth – are temporarily removed from public ministry pending the outcome of their church (canonical) trial.
-At the conclusion of that trial, if the accused is found guilty, the Holy See can impose a penalty of permanent removal from public ministry or laicization, which formalizes a priest’s return to the status of layperson and severs his ties with his archdiocese.
+As part of the canonical review process, all priests against whom an allegation of sexual misconduct is found by the Review Board to be credible – to have a semblance of truth – are restricted from public ministry pending the outcome of their canonical (Church) trial.
+There is a presumption of innocence during this process, as in civil cases.
+At the conclusion of that trial, if the accused is found guilty, the Holy See can impose a penalty either of permanent removal from public ministry or laicization, which formalizes a priest’s return to the status of layperson and severs his ties with his diocese.

-What penalties are imposed upon a priest who is permanently removed from ministry?
+13. What penalties can be imposed upon a priest who is found guilty by the Holy See?

-There are a number of penalties that may be imposed upon a priest removed from ministry because of a credible accusation of sexual misconduct.
-At a minimum, the priest is forbidden from exercising public ministry and presenting himself as a priest (this includes a prohibition against wearing clerical attire and using the titles "Reverend" or "Father").
-Other penalties include a requirement that the priest live a life of prayer and penance or dismissal from the clerical state.
+There are a number of penalties that may be imposed upon a priest who is found guilty of sexually abusing a minor or vulnerable adult.
+At a minimum, the priest may be forbidden from exercising public ministry and presenting himself as a priest (this includes a prohibition against wearing clerical attire and using the titles "Reverend" or "Father").
+Other penalties include a requirement that the priest live a life of prayer and penance or even dismissal from the clerical state, or laicization.

-Those priests who are restricted and/or removed from ministry are monitored by a retired parole officer to ensure compliance with the strict limitations on their public ministry.
+The Archdiocese remains in contact with restricted priests and deacons to verify compliance with the strict limitations on their public ministry.
+Those priests who are permanently removed from ministry, after being found guilty by the Holy See, are monitored by a retired parole officer.
 Priests with such restrictions are required to meet or make contact with the archdiocesan monitor monthly, at a minimum, or weekly, depending upon the requirement placed upon them.

 Yes.
 The Archdiocese was among the first when it implemented its Policy on the Sexual Abuse of Minors by Clergy in 1988.
 It has been revised several times, and is being updated again.
 The policy takes into consideration the events and experiences of the past 30 years and the Charter for Protection of Children and Young People (Dallas Charter), enacted in 2002 by the Catholic bishops of the U.S.

 Yes.
 As required by the 2002 Dallas Charter, the Archdiocese of Detroit is independently audited each year.
 The 2017 audit was conducted on-site and included visits to four parishes, and the Archdiocese “was found compliant with all audited Articles” within the charter.
-The 2017 compliance letter, as well as letters from previous years, can be read here.
+The 2018 compliance letter, as well as letters from previous years, can be found here.

 The Archdiocese recognizes that the best approach to addressing abuse is to prevent it from occurring in the first place.
 Since 2002, the Archdiocese has had a robust safe environment program, designed to help people identify situations that could leave a child vulnerable to the methods of a sexual offender and to emphasize the critical steps that must be taken to prevent and report the sexual abuse of children and vulnerable adults.
 The program for adults has trained over 101,000 people in our parishes, schools, and other ministries.
 Tens-of-thousands more individuals have been trained through age-appropriate programs for grade, middle, high school and religious education students.